toderas/Issue-Tracker/README.md

 -   Search used to filter queries based on various criteria (keyword, status, author) (search input is dynamically displayed throughout the app according to user’s current position)
 -   Cart used to collect items user has contributed towards and allowing user to change the amount
 -   Checkout used to finalize purchase
+-
+** Potential Features **

+-   Delete Feature (Currently, system will crash(for user who has feature in cart) due to inconsistency between django session and database (option removed))
+-   More Filtering Options (date, properties like amount of views, upvotes, comments, contributors)
+-   Profile View (for other than owner)
+-   Messages between users
+-   Item Report (comments , bugs, features)
+-   Notifications (email or section in app) informing users of any recent events
+-   E-mail validation (when user changes personal email address)

 **4 Technologies Used :**